kwatch/benry-ruby/benry-cmdapp/README.md

   * <a href="#q-how-to-specify-detailed-description-of-option">Q: How to Specify Detailed Description of Option?</a>
   * <a href="#q-how-to-copy-all-options-from-other-action">Q: How to Copy All Options from Other Action?</a>
   * <a href="#q-what-is-the-difference-between-prefixalias_of-and-prefixaction">Q: What is the Difference Between `prefix(alias_of:)` and `prefix(action:)`?</a>
+  * <a href="#q-is-it-possible-to-make-action-names-emphasised-or-weaken">Q: Is It Possible to Make Action Names Emphasised or Weaken?</a>
-  * <a href="#q-is-it-possible-to-add-add-metadata-to-action-or-option">Q: Is It Possible to Add Add Metadata to Action or Option?</a>
+  * <a href="#q-is-it-possible-to-add-metadata-to-action-or-option">Q: Is It Possible to Add Metadata to Action or Option?</a>
   * <a href="#q-how-to-make-error-messages-i18ned">Q: How to Make Error Messages I18Ned?</a>
 * <a href="#license-and-copyright">License and Copyright</a>